-Lyndhurst Junior School is an Academy with an admission number of 120 for the year 2022-2023.
-Although the school is an Academy it participates in the Local Authority co-ordinated scheme for admissions and all dates and procedures within that scheme will apply.
+King's Academy College Park (Junior) is an Academy with an admission number of 120 for the year 2023-2024.
+Although the school is an Academy it participates in the Local Authority coordinated scheme foradmissions and all dates and procedures within that scheme will apply.

 We are an inclusive school and welcome all applications.
-There is no guarantee of a place for children living in the catchment area or attending the feeder infant school and an application to attend Lyndhurst Junior School (a King's Group Academy) must be made to Portsmouth City Council.
+There is no guarantee of a place for children living in the catchment area or attending the feeder infant school and an application to attend King's Academy College Park Junior (a King's Group Academy) must be made to Portsmouth City Council.
 We will admit from outside the catchment area if there are spaces available.